drupalprojects/examples/STANDARDS.md

 If you see a discrepancy between the coding standards tools used by core and those used by Examples, please file an issue so that Examples can follow core.

-Examples uses the phpcs tool to allow for checking PHP coding standards.
-We also use eslint for JavaScript coding standards.
+Examples uses the `phpcs` tool to allow for checking PHP coding standards.
+We use the `drupal/coder` project for Drupal-specific coding standards.

-Examples has a `phpcs.xml.dist` file at the root of the project.
-This file specifies the current coding standards 'sniffs' which code in the project must pass.
+We also use `eslint` for JavaScript coding standards.

-The `phpcs.xml.dist` file is used by a tool called PHP_CodeSniffer (`phpcs`).
+Examples has a `phpcs.xml.dist` file at the root of the project. phpcs uses this file to specify the current coding standards 'sniffs' which code in the project must pass.

 Contributors should install `phpcs` in their local Drupal installation, and then use that to run `phpcs` against Examples as part of their development and review process.
+(See details below on how to install and run this tool.)

 Contributors can also patch the `phpcs.xml.dist` file itself, in order to fix the codebase to pass a given rule or sniff.
 Patches which do this should be